Priyanka likens Modi to 'Duryodhana', hits back at PM for insulting 'martyr' Rajiv Gandhi

 Also Read | 'Hurt by what PM said about Rajiv Gandhi', says Sam Pitroda

 The Bofors deal ran into controversy in 1987, when a Swedish radio channel alleged that the arms manufacturer paid bribes to top Indian politicians and defence officials through middlemen.
-The then defence minister VP Singh resigned putting the Rajiv Gandhi government in the dock.
+The then defence minister V P Singh resigned putting the Rajiv Gandhi government in the dock.

-VP Singh built his campaign for the 1989 Lok Sabha election on Bofors pay-off scam.
+V P Singh built his campaign for the 1989 Lok Sabha election on Bofors pay-off scam.
 His Janata Dal came to power as the Congress lost the national election with Rajiv Gandhi's image getting a serious beating in the public.

 The Congress approached the Election Commission on Monday, seeking action against Prime Minister Narendra Modi, including a ban on his campaigning, for his remarks against former PM Rajiv Gandhi.